Complaint Handling Service

 Privacy and confidentiality is a very important aspect of appropriate complaint handling.

 Mediation Institute provides a cost effective and targeted approach to resolving complaints and conflict that need to be escalated to an independent service.

 We offer an efficient and effective service to ensure that complaints are managed with the goal of resolving them as soon as possible in the least expensive way depending on the specifics of the issues concerned.
-This is to minimise the risk of harm to all should the complaint prove to be unfounded.
+This is to minimise the risk of harm to all.

-Unresolved disputes or conflict that is allowed to continue over a long period of time can escalate into a grievance, major legal or health issues or even violence.
+Unresolved disputes or conflict that is allowed to continue over time can escalate into a grievance, major legal, mental health issues or even violence.

 It is critical that complainants are treated fairly and without bias.
-All complaints are considered as to their merit.
+All complaints are considered without pre-judging the outcome.

 The cost of complaint handling process is in proportion to the seriousness of the issue, the level of intervention required and the potential of harm to people and businesses.

 - The right approach to the complaint handling situations will get the complaint handled appropriately and the investment in an independent service worth it in the long run.